CoffeeAfterWakingUp/diploma/README.md

 CRM Platform with a simple and user-friendly interface.

 ## User Personas
-* teacher/customer
-* student/user/client
-* user parent/user advisor
+*teacher/customer, student/user/client, user parent/user advisor*

 ## User stories
-Website Users
+*Website Users
-- Аs a user , it is inconvenient for me to take a lesson on one platform and then a test on another .
+Аs a user , it is inconvenient for me to take a lesson on one platform and then a test on another .
 And I want the possibility that all these things were in one place in one platform.

-Website Admin
+*Website Admin
-- During the quarantine, it was difficult to conduct lessons or take a test from students, or check their attendance.It was necessary to conduct lessons on one platform, to test the knowledge of students on the other, it was very inconvenient.In idela it would be to have it all in one place in one platform.
+During the quarantine, it was difficult to conduct lessons or take a test from students, or check their attendance.It was necessary to conduct lessons on one platform, to test the knowledge of students on the other, it was very inconvenient.In idela it would be to have it all in one place in one platform.

 ## Sitemap, Page descriptions
-- Sign in / Sign up page - Simple registration process.
+-Sign in / Sign up page - Simple registration process.
-- Attendance and Calendar pages - taking attendance will help to improve client attitude, focus and taking seriously
+-Attendance and Calendar pages - taking attendance will help to improve client attitude, focus and taking seriously
-- Educational/Content page - Separate content page makes the understanding process better.
+-Educational/Content page - Separate content page makes the understanding process better.
-- Personal account for teacher/customer,user/client,user parent/user advisor page - taking care of users activities and monitoring increases client efficiency.
+-Personal account for teacher/customer,user/client,user parent/user advisor page - taking care of users activities and monitoring increases client efficiency.
-- News page - opportunity to sale products for customers and finding helpful courses for clients.
+-News page - opportunity to sale products for customers and finding helpful courses for clients.
-- FAQ page - About us and sign of developers.
+-FAQ page - About us and sign of developers.
-- Contacts page - Support system and links.
+-Contacts page - Support system and links.

 ![sitemap](https://user-images.githubusercontent.com/76391010/154613182-59bf236b-61bf-47ba-adf5-fa9885205e08.png)